boxoforanmore/instrument-id/README.md

-# Classifier that uses ffts to classify instruments used in Irish Traditional Music #
+# Forward Propagating NN Classifier that uses ffts to classify instruments used in Irish Traditional Music #

 =============